projecttacoma/cqm-execution/README.md

 Starting with version **1.1.0.2** released on !!date!!, cqm-execution versioning has the format **W.X.Y.Z**, where:

 * **W** maps to a version of CQL.
-See the table below to see the existing mapping to <standard/implementation guide> versions.
+See the table below to see the existing mapping to CQL versions.

   | W | CQL version |
   | --- | --- |